javaee/jms-spec/pages/JMSListener2.md

 <b>Other new issues</b>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>Issue I22:</b> How about replacing <tt>@JMSListener</tt> with separate <tt>@JMSQueueListener</tt> and <tt>@JMSTopicListener</tt> annotations?
+<b>Issue I22:</b> How about replacing `@JMSListener` with separate `@JMSQueueListener` and `@JMSTopicListener` annotations?
 This would remove the need for a separate "type" attribute.
 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td style="text-align:left;">
-<b>Issue I23:</b> Currently the <tt>acknowledgeMode</tt> activation property is rather confusing, as it is ignored when the bean is configured to use container-managed transactions.
-It is only used when the MDB is configured to use bean-managed transactions, such as with the class-level annotation <tt>@TransactionManagement(TransactionManagementType.BEAN)</tt>.
-The same confusion will apply if we define the new <tt>@Acknowledge</tt> annotation to work the same way as <tt>acknowledgeMode</tt>.
+<b>Issue I23:</b> Currently the `acknowledgeMode` activation property is rather confusing, as it is ignored when the bean is configured to use container-managed transactions.
+It is only used when the MDB is configured to use bean-managed transactions, such as with the class-level annotation `@TransactionManagement(TransactionManagementType.BEAN)`.
+The same confusion will apply if we define the new `@Acknowledge` annotation to work the same way as `acknowledgeMode`.

-In fact if you want the MDB to consume messages without a transaction and using automatic-acknowledgement then all you need to do is to set <tt>@TransactionManagement(TransactionManagementType.BEAN)</tt>.
-You don't actually need to set the <tt>acknowledgeMode</tt> activation property, since it defaults to auto-ack anyway.
-The only reason you ever need to use the <tt>acknowledgeMode</tt> activation property is if you wanted to specify <tt>DUPS_OK</tt>.
+In fact if you want the MDB to consume messages without a transaction and using automatic-acknowledgement then all you need to do is to set `@TransactionManagement(TransactionManagementType.BEAN)`.
+You don't actually need to set the `acknowledgeMode` activation property, since it defaults to auto-ack anyway.
+The only reason you ever need to use the `acknowledgeMode` activation property is if you wanted to specify `DUPS_OK`.

-We can't change the behaviour of <tt>acknowledgeMode</tt>, but it would be better if we could replace the existing <tt>@TransactionManagement</tt> annotation and the proposed <tt>@AcknowledgeMode</tt> annotation with a single annotation which could define both at the same time.
+We can't change the behaviour of `acknowledgeMode`, but it would be better if we could replace the existing `@TransactionManagement` annotation and the proposed `@AcknowledgeMode` annotation with a single annotation which could define both at the same time.
 </td></tr></table>

 ## Background